Secure the Budget You Need for 2025. Download the Legal Department Budget Planning Guide.

 Effective legal matter management requires intentional processes and systems to guide a matter from intake to analysis and to get you the data you need to continuously improve.
 Here is what you need to know about legal matter management and its eight critical components:

-What is Legal Matter Management?
+What is Matter Management?

-Legal matter management refers to the processes, practices, and tools legal professionals use to oversee and handle legal matters, meaning cases or projects.
+Matter management refers to the processes, practices, and tools legal professionals use to oversee and handle legal matters, meaning cases or projects.
 It encompasses a wide range of activities and responsibilities, including tracking key matter information, document management, and task management.

 Matter management differs from billing management, but matter management often goes hand-in-hand with outside counsel billing.
 Handling both is key to legal department efficiency and cost control.